astrotars/stream-android-custom-timeline/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 This simple layout is identical to our log in widget.
 When bind to our submit and take the `EditText` text value and send that to `FeedService.post`.
-When compoleted, we set a success result and finish the activity.
+When completed, we set a success result and finish the activity.
 Let's look at `FeedService.post`:

 ```kotlin
 // android/app/src/main/java/io/getstream/thestream/services/FeedService.kt:40